 An economic stimulus package is a combination of economic measures utilized by a government to stimulate a struggling economy.
-The stimulus package can be used as a preventive or reversing measure to stop a recession by lowering interest rates, increasing government spending, and quantitative easing, etc. aimed at increasing employment and consumer spending.
+The stimulus package can be used as a preventive or reversing measure to stop or prevent a recession by lowering interest rates, increasing government spending, and quantitative easing, etc. aimed at increasing employment and consumer spending.

 Economic stimulus follows the ideologies presented by British economists John M. Keynes (Keynesian economics) and Richard Kahn’s theories on the fiscal multiplier concept.
 In more colloquial terms, economic stimulus is also known as “pump-priming” or “priming the pump.”

 When a government anticipates an economic recession, it can enact a coordinated effort to lessen the impact of the recession or stave it off completely.
 The government enacts a series of economic measures in the form of an economic stimulus package.
 The measures are carried out as a means to take advantage of the impactful multiplier effects and to ultimately increase the consumption in the private sector and encourage investment spending.

 The economic stimulus package will involve the use of either monetary policy, fiscal policy, or both.

 1. Monetary policy

 Monetary policy refers to measures taken by the central bank of a country to control the supply of money in an economy.
 It consists of managing the money supply and controlling interest rates.
 It can be done in a few ways, such as: